ROI Coin White Paper

 ROI Coin was engineered with careful attention paid to the trouble with fiat currency and existing cryptocurrencies.
 Upon noting that some cryptos have excellent features and functions as well as troubling flaws, the development team compiled positive traits, and removed obstacles to generate the ROI Coin system.

 To understand ROI Coin, you must first understand a few more things about cryptocurrency such as: proof of work ‘mining’, proof of stake ‘minting’, and basic specifications.
 Proof of work mining involves using hardware to process transactions.
 Some coins will use a processor while others will use a graphics card and others use specialized hardware called ASIC.
 Proof of stake minting is a bit different in that coins are “minted” or created with computers that compete with each other to win the right to create new coins.
 (Radhakrishnan, 2017)

-The problem with the proof of work approach to earning money with cryptos is that this requires expensive hardware.
-This method is technical and pricey, and it is not at all realistic that the masses could partake and profit.
+The problem with the proof of work approach to mining crypto coins is that this almost always requires expensive hardware.
+This method is technical and pricey, and it is not at all realistic that the masses could partake and accumulate coins.
 The problem with coins that use the proof of stake method is that they require the user to keep their computer running 24/7; with the wallet unlocked.
 The system that prevails with these coins is one in which we see the rich get richer and the poor doomed to fail.
 Users with more coins are favored, and will have the resources to beat out users with less coins in the competitive market.

-In addition to requiring constant attention, and the competitive nature of the method, rewards are not fixed, so users cannot calculate or even predict what return they will see on their investment.
-Proof of stake is a high-risk investment.
+In addition to requiring constant attention, and the competitive nature of the method, staking rewards are not fixed, so users cannot calculate or even predict how many coins a given wallet balance will produce.
+Because of the aforementioned, proof of stake is an upredictable and high-risk investment.
 Hybrid coins exist that utilize both proof of work and proof of stake, however by combining systems, the coins inherit both sets of the problems.

 And Then There Was One!